 Companies established within the European Union who carry out Intra-Community goods transactions with another Member State (Intra-Community purchases or sales) must file their returns in the country where they are established, and in each of the countries where these transactions require registering for VAT (see our article).

-A company that is not established in a Member State but is registered for VAT, may have to file an intrastat and/or EC SALES LIST return for its transactions with other entities registered for VAT within the EU, for example:
+A company not established but identified for VAT in a Member State may be liable for the intrastat return and the EC Sales List return for its transactions with other entities identified for VAT within the EU, for example:

 - Intra-Community deliveries or acquisitions and/or stock transfers from a storage platform